Ken Rogerson, Lecturer in Public Policy Studies and Director of Undergraduate Studies

 Recent Publications (More Publications)

-Kenneth S. Rogerson is Director of Undergraduate Studies for the Department of Public Policy, and former Research Director of the DeWitt Wallace Center for Media and Democracy at Duke University.
-He also serves as chair of the American Political Science Association’s Information Technology and Politics Section.
+Kenneth S. Rogerson is Professor of the Practice at Duke's Sanford School of Public Policy, and former Research Director of the DeWitt Wallace Center for Media and Democracy at Duke University.
+He is currently the Director of Graduate Studies for the Sanford Master's of Public Policy Program and the Director of Duke's Policy Journalism and Media Studies Certificate Program.
+He has served as chair of the American Political Science Association’s Information Technology and Politics Section and the International Studies Association's International Communication Section.

 Rogerson earned a PhD in Political Science at the University of South Carolina, where his research focused on international relations, international communications and media policy issues.
 In his dissertation, he examined the evolution of U.S. foreign information policy.
 He has a Masters of Arts degree in International Relations and a BA in Journalism and European Studies from Brigham Young University.